 There are two airlines which serve the Stockholm to Abisko route: Norwegian and SAS.
 I flew on each, one way on Norwegian and the other on SAS.
 Keep in mind baggage requirements, as this also may impact the cost of your journey and could be another point in favor of the train!

-Once you arrive at Kiruna airport, here are your choices for then getting to Abisko.
+Once you arrive at Kiruna airport, here are your choices for then getting to Abisko in winter.

 1) Take a taxi from the airport straight to Abisko.
 This will cost you about $200 USD for up to 4 people.
 If you are in a party of four or can get four people together, this actually isn’t a terrible option.